 You catch up to Mort and finally have the confrontation you’ve fought so hard to secure.

-“Mort, as a leader of the merps, you have helped me see our faults.
-We let our greed and our power control us.
+“Mort, you have helped me see the faults of the Rulens.
+We let our egos and our power control us.
 We surrender.
-I pledge our peace to the s and promise to treat every living thing with the respect and love that it deserves.”
+As a leader of the rulens, I pledge our peace to the imals and promise to treat every living thing with the respect and love that it deserves.
+Imals will live in true freedom across the 4 worlds.”

-Mort and Jim talked for hours, of their childhood, of a world in which s and merps could live together.
+Mort and Jim talked for hours, of their childhood, of a world in which imals and rulens could live together and both be free.
 As leaders of their people, they signed a treaty and made a commitment to uphold the words they wrote.

-It all seemed as though the worlds would be at peace once again, this time merps and s truly living in freedom and harmony.
+It all seemed as though the worlds would be at peace once again, this time rulens and imals truly living in freedom and harmony.

 Thinking the day over, Jim turned to start his journey home and Mort spoke.

 "But c_relationship, I fear I cannot stop this battle alone.
-There are things, evil things, that have been awakened in the spirit realm.
-They are not of this world and will haunt merps and s in their afterlife.
-They demand the enslaving of all merps and all who side with them and will not listen to my reason to find peace.
+The revolt of the Imals has shattered the realm of time.
+There are things, evil things, that have been awakened.
+They are not of this world and will haunt rulens and imals forever, in the past and in the present.
+They demand the enslaving of all rulens and all who side with them and will not listen to my reason to find peace.
 We must travel there together to defeat them."

-and Mort pack up their weapons and began their journey to the spirit realm.
+c_name and Mort pack up their weapons and began their journey to the spirit realm.

-To be continued...
+The narrator takes a step back.
+“Encore you say?
+Cheer hard enough and more will come.
+To be continued.”

 World 5